 FusionReactor licensed with on-premise (non-Cloud) licenses requires access to the following DNS address in order to communicate with our licensing service

 This address resolves to one or more IP addresses which are attached to a load-balanced cluster.
-These IP addresses are dynamic and can change without warning.

 After enabling this firewall rule, the following -D option needs to applied to your JVM environment, to instruct FusionReactor use this address for licensing: